 What is a Saint?

 Saints are “those who will inherit salvation” (Hebrews 1:14) through whom God is “bearing witness, both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will” (Hebrews 2:4).
-They died as martyrs, making a fearless confession of faith (often with the threat of death) and demonstrating self-sacrificing service to God.
+They died as martyrs, making a fearless confession of faith and demonstrating self-sacrificing service to God.
 Our God is not the God of the dead, but the God of the living (Mark 12:27).
 This means we all remain fully alive in Christ even after we have fallen asleep.
 Thus, the Saints continue to live with Him in Paradise beside His Throne and pursue communion with Him.

 Prayer to God vs. Intercessory prayer to Saints

 Often forgotten is the fact that the word pray can also be used as an adverb, a preface before a polite request or instruction (ex: pray pour me a glass of wine).
 This definition does not imply a specific recipient of the request.
 Therefore, a Christian could pray to – or ask a request of – anyone, for anything, so long as they do not worship (i.e. devote their entire being to) anyone other than God.
+We speak about this in more detail in our article about the Mother of God.

 The power of intercessory prayer